2024 FIVB Men's Volleyball Nations League

 The 2024 FIVB Men's Volleyball Nations League was the sixth edition of the FIVB Men's Volleyball Nations League, an annual men's international volleyball tournament.
 The competition was held from 21 May to 30 June 2024, with the final round taking place at the Atlas Arena, Łódź, Poland.

 Following the results of the 2023 Nations League and the 2023 Challenger Cup, China were replaced by debutants Turkey in this edition.

 France won their second VNL title after a four-set match against Japan in the final.
 It was Japan's first silver medal in 47 years.
 Finals host Poland swept Slovenia in the third place match to bag their third bronze medal.
 Antoine Brizard from France was named the MVP of the tournament.

+Teams

 Qualification

 Sixteen teams qualified for the competition.
 Ten of them qualified as core teams, which cannot face relegation, with the other six teams selected as the challenger teams that could be relegated from the tournament.
 Turkey replaced China after winning the 2023 Challenger Cup.
 In a change of format for the next edition, none of the current teams will be relegated, and from the year 2025 onwards the competition will expand to 18 teams.
 The two extra spots will be from the team that wins the 2024 Challenger Cup and the best FIVB ranked team who are not in this year event.